bookofproofs/bookofproofs.github.io/_sources/history/20th-century/knuth.md

 * In the first Knuth describes an imaginary number system using the imaginary number 2iii as its base, giving methods for the addition, subtraction and multiplication of the numbers.
 * In the second paper Knuth and his co-authors give two sets of five mutually orthogonal Latin squares of order 12.
 * In the autumn of 1960 Knuth entered the California Institute of Technology and, in June 1963, he was awarded a Ph.D. in mathematics for his thesis Finite semifields and projective planes.
-* In fact in addition to the work for his doctorate in mathematics, Knuth had from 1960 begun to put his very considerable computing expertise to uses other than writing papers becoming a software development consultant to the Burroughs Corporation in Pasadena, California.
+* In addition to the work for his doctorate in mathematics, Knuth had from 1960 begun to put his very considerable computing expertise to uses other than writing papers becoming a software development consultant to the Burroughs Corporation in Pasadena, California.
 * Despite Knuth's remarkable mathematical productivity he did find time for other things.
 * We noted above that the title of Knuth's Ph.D. thesis was Finite semifields and projective planes.
 * After completion of his doctorate in 1963 Knuth became an Assistant Professor of Mathematics at the California Institute of Technology, being promoted to Associate Professor in 1966.